yagnajoshi/MyBillBookDesignDemo/README.md

 # MyBillBook Design Demo
 This is the MVVM &amp; Kotlin based project for Billing Book App.
-It is just a designing demo, no any functionality implemented.
+It is just a designing demo, no any functionality implemented.<br/>
 \# Kotlin <br/>
 \# Jetpack <br/>
 \# ViewModel <br/>